Roger W. Griffith, P.E.

 thermal expansion tank support

-See Part 2 for calculating the expansion tank volumes.
-Now, using the calculated acceptance volume and total volume for the tank, select an expansion tank from the manufacturer’s data that meets these requirements.
+See Part 2 for the calculation of the expansion tank volumes.
+Now, using the calculated acceptance volume and the tank’s total volume, select an expansion tank from the manufacturer’s data that meets these requirements.

 Be aware that in most states, unfired pressure vessels larger than a certain volume must have an ASME stamp.
 Check your state’s requirement for this limit.
-If the expansion tank you need is larger than this limitation, it must be constructed in accordance with ASME Section VIII requirements.
-ASME rated vessels are much higher in cost than non-ASME vessels.
+If the expansion tank you need exceeds this limitation, it must be constructed in accordance with the requirements of ASME Section VIII.
+ASME-rated vessels are much higher in cost than non-ASME vessels.
 Installing multiple smaller tanks, which are below the volume limitation for ASME tanks, is also an option.
 Most tank manufacturers offer both ASME and non-ASME thermal expansion tanks.

 [Read more…]